software-mansion/react-native-gesture-handler/docs/component-swipeable.md

 ---
 ### `onSwipeableLeftWillOpen`
-method that is called when left action panel starts getting open.
+method that is called when left action panel starts animating on open.

 ---
 ### `onSwipeableRightWillOpen`
-method that is called when right action panel starts getting open.
+method that is called when right action panel starts animating on open.

 ---
 ### `onSwipeableWillOpen`
-method that is called when action panel starts getting open (either right or left).
+method that is called when action panel starts animating on open (either right or left).

 ---
 ### `onSwipeableWillClose`
-method that is called when action panel is starting getting closed.
+method that is called when action panel starts animating on close.

 ---
 ### `renderLeftActions`